fordfrog/ruian2pgsql/README.md

             the import little bit slower because each GML definition is checked twice - once during the check and the other time during saving in database)
+    --reset-transaction-ids
+            resets RÚIAN transaction ids so that following data import will update all data (data are updated only if new transaction id is greater than transaction id that is stored in database - this feature is useful in case you want to regenerate your data because of some issue with previous import, without deleting all data and starting with fresh database)

 ## To do